hemenge133/actbluewinred/README.md

 - Some records have 5 digit zipcodes and others have 9 digit "zip+4" zipcodes, potentially resulting in multiple records in the final dataframe for the same person.
 I could use the google_maps.geocode API to combine zipcodes if they are within a specified distance, or just truncate the fully specified zipcodes.
     - For example: The 1st and 7th most frequent donor is MAKOWSKI, BRUCE.
 Both entries have a 48017 zipcode.
     - Solution: For now I am truncating 9 digit zipcodes to 5, and only taking the first 2 words of the name.
 - There are many zero or negative valued transactions, ostensibly for chargebacks or voided transactions.
 Whether they should be counted will be considered.
-The majority appear to be positive at a glance.
+The majority appear to be positive.

 ## Notebook output

 ```python
 import pandas as pd
 import os